Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 How to Deter Intruders from Your Birdhouse

-Like any house, intruders can be a big problem for baby birds.
+Like any nest, intruders can be a big problem for baby birds.
 Squirrels, raccoons, snakes, cats, and House Sparrows can all cause harm to eggs and helpless baby birds.
 Fortunately, there are options to help keep predators at bay.

 Many birdhouses now come equipped with predator guards, a metal reinforcement plate or a piece that fits around the opening.
 Baffles can be placed on poles to keep foes from crawling up.
+Avoid including a perch on your birdhouse as it will give predators easier access to inside.

 Once breeding season is over—usually by mid-August—it's a good idea to clean out the birdhouse.
 Remove old nesting material and scrub the house with a solution of one part bleach to nine parts water.
 Rinse well and leave it open to dry completely.